cce-uzk/AssessmentAnticheatingPlugin/README.md

 ### University of Cologne | Competence Center E-Learning
 #### Nadimo Staszak

+## Attention: Previous changes to the branch are necessary.
+If you have any questions, please contact the plugin developer.
+Current development status: solution is currently (due to necessary branch changes) only suitable for the UoC.

 ## Installation
 ### Download via ZIP
 Start at your ILIAS root directory.
 It is assumed the generated downloaded plugin `assac.zip` is in your download folder `~/Downloads`.